sapirhender123/CSLearningGame/README.md

 https://sqlitebrowser.org/blog/version-3-12-2-released/
 according to your computer.

-Now you can open the file "Test.db" that the project create and uses for the game in DB browser :)
+Now you can open the file "Game.db" that the project create and uses for the game in DB browser :)

-Add massage to the player - if the player want to delete a question it will refresh the game

 ### Enjoy your learning!